Interested in learning more about El Salvador? This post discusses fun and interesting facts about El Salvador!

 How much do you know about El Salvador?
-This small Central American country does not receive the attention it deserves.
+This small country in Central America does not receive the attention it deserves.

 Many years ago, I married a Salvadoran.
 As an outcome, I have lost count of the times I have visited the country.
 And, you know what?
 I love it in there!

-Even though, I have been there more than 10 times, I feel like I have only scratched the surface.
-There is so much I still want to see, do, eat and experience in the country.
+Even though I have been there more than 10 times, I feel like I have only scratched the surface.
+There is so much I still want to see, do, eat and experience in El Salvador.

 The truth is that El Salvador is more “developed” and varied than many people think.
 Since I am not visiting anytime soon, I want to celebrate the “Pulgarcito de America” by sharing a good number of interesting facts with you.

 General Facts About El Salvador

 El Salvador is the smallest country in Central America and the only one without a Caribbean coastline.

 The country has an extension of 8,124 square miles.

 El Salvador is known as the “Land of the Volcanoes” because of the more than 20 volcanoes in the territory.
 Some of them can be visited or and even climbed (like the Santa Ana Volcano).
 Two of them are currently active.